mrrusof/correole/README.md

 Correole composes a multipart email for each reader from given templates and RSS feed.
 Correole includes only new RSS items in the email.
 Correole determines the RSS items that are new by remembering the items it sent in previous runs.
-You tell Correole to skip new items (remember items and not send email) by means of command `correole purge`.
+You tell Correole to skip new items (remember them and not send email) by means of command `correole skip`.

 # Get it